Core Curriculum

 Workload: 2-1-0-4-3

 This graduate level course will be an in-depth study of a selected advanced Food Science and Technology topic.
-The topics may vary from year to year depending on the interests and availability of staff.
+The topics may vary from year to year depending on the interests and availability of staff offering the course.

 Workload: 2-1-0-4-3

-This graduate level course will be an in-depth study of a selected advanced topic in Food Science and Technology.
-The topic may vary from year to year depending on the interests and availability of staff offering the course.
+This graduate level course will be an in-depth study of a selected advanced Food Science and Technology topic.
+The topics may vary from year to year depending on the interests and availability of staff offering the course.

 Workload: 2-1-0-4-3

-This graduate level course will be an in-depth study of a selected advanced topic in Food Science and Technology.
-The topic may vary from year to year depending on the interests and availability of staff offering the course.
+This graduate level course will be an in-depth study of a selected advanced Food Science and Technology topic.
+The topics may vary from year to year depending on the interests and availability of staff offering the course.

 Workload: 2-1-0-4-3

-This graduate level course will be an in-depth study of a selected advanced topic in Food Science and Technology.
-The topic may vary from year to year depending on the interests and availability of staff offering the course.
+This graduate level course will be an in-depth study of a selected advanced Food Science and Technology topic.
+The topics may vary from year to year depending on the interests and availability of staff offering the course.

 Workload: 3-1-0-3-3